INFORMATION AND CAVEATS FOR L1 DATA

 MAG - The MAG X sensor on the Ahead spacecraft experiences occasional glitches of about 1/2 nT.
 These glitches are extremely fast (duration of a small fraction of a second.
 The cause of the glitches is currently not understood and will be corrected in a future data release.

-STE - Data are in counts, but IDL routines in our IMPACT TPLOT library extensions are available for converting to physical units.
+STE - Data are in counts, but IDL routines in our IMPACT SPEDAS library extensions are available for converting to physical units.

 Details on the STE instrument can be found here.